 Stop slouching.
 Sit up straight.
 Roll your shoulders back.
 Open your body up and own the space that you are in.

-It may seem silly – but being intentional about the way you take up space can do wonders for your self-esteem.
+It may seem silly – but being intentional about how you take up space can do wonders for your self-esteem.
 Pay attention to how you present yourself.
 Are you always trying to be small?
 Take up as little space as possible?
 Stop!
-Imagine you have the confidence of a man on a subway and give yourself permission to exist in the space that you need.
+Imagine you have the confidence of a man on a subway and permit yourself to exist in the space that you need.
 Acknowledging that you have the right to just be will help you believe in yourself in general.

 Give Yourself a Boost